Olaf C. Olsen: Background

 Olsen was born February 26, 1899, in Milwaukee, Wisconsin.
 He graduated from South Division High School.
 He worked for the City of Milwaukee repairing traffic signals (a job on which he was injured, while working without safety devices).
 As of the 1923 opening of the legislature, he was attending the law school of Marquette University.

 Assembly

 He had never held a public office before being elected to the assembly in November, 1922, receiving 3,643 votes to 887 for Democrat Alex J. Roselik (portions of this district had been represented by William E. Jordan and portions by Stephen Stolowski prior to reapportionment; both were Socialists).
 The youngest member of the legislature (he was just 22) he was appointed to the Assembly's standing committee on the judiciary.

-In June of 1924, he graduated from Marquette's law school, and was working as acting assistant chief examiner for the City of Milwaukee civil service commission.
-He was re-elected in November of 1924, with 3817 votes to 3051 for Republican B. J. Adamkiewicz; by this time, his occupation was listed as "secretary".
+In June 1924, he graduated from Marquette's law school, and was working as acting assistant chief examiner for the City of Milwaukee civil service commission.
+He was re-elected in November 1924, with 3817 votes to 3051 for Republican B. J. Adamkiewicz; by this time, his occupation was listed as "secretary".

 He did not run for re-election in 1926, and was succeeded by fellow Socialist Elmer Baumann.